ICT-International/sapflow/Sap Flow Sensor (SFS)/CRBasic Scripts/Readme.txt

 - Environmental context for sap flow data

 ---
-### 5. Diagnostic Use Only - Jig Test
-**File:** `Jigtest.CR1X`
-A full example of how to test SFS.
-Useful for:
-- ICT Production/Sales
-- Customers to diagnose sensors
-- Contractor/Distributor diagnostic option

----

 ## Notes
 - All programs are written in CRBasic for Campbell Scientific dataloggers.